Bose QuietComfort Earbuds (2024) review: Not quite as quiet as the Ultra model but still great

 Bose states the estimated battery life of the buds at an impressive 8hrs 30mins, while the accompanying case offers a further two-and-a-half charges.
 That takes total battery life to around 30 hours, which is a decent upgrade on the QC Ultra Earbuds’ 24 hours.
 The QCE’s case also supports wireless charging, which is nice to see given Bose was asking for £50 for an optional wireless charging case cover for the QC Ultra Earbuds.

-READ NEXT: The best noise-cancelling headphones
+READ NEXT: Best noise-cancelling headphones

 Bose QuietComfort Earbuds (2024) review: What did we like about them?